davidjoffe/dave_gnukem/README.md

 To add a new 'mission' (i.e. set of levels), edit the missions.txt file and add a new line containing the name of your .gam file, e.g. "mygame/mygame.gam" (without quotes).
 (You should try keep all files associated with a particular game/mission in its own subfolder.)
 To add/remove levels for that game/mission, edit the .gam file (see the included .gam files to see the format).

-# TODOs (To Sort):
+# TODOs (To Sort - many done now):

-* Create 'Roadmap' to "version 1"?
-E.g. starter list below:
+* It would be really great to have packages for e.g. Debian, Ubuntu etc. (possibly two packages? one for the binary, one for the data)
 * Videos?
-* Check through code for possible buffer over-runs and
+* Check through code for possible buffer over-runs?
-* v0.7 [stil issue with ctrl jump keypress story]
-* v0.7 linux segfault
 * 'Texture Manager':
 	* Clean up of 'textures'
 	* Actual hardware accel if available [todo: proper blending]